YuriyGuts/dechorder/README.md

     * Customize the `PATH` environment variable to include the `bin` folder from the package:
       - `PATH`: `/var/task/bin:/var/lang/bin:/usr/local/bin:/usr/bin/:/bin:/opt/bin`
     * Customize the `DECHORDER_PREDICTION_SERVICE` environment variable:
-      - For random predictions, use `DummyPredictionService`
+      - For random predictions, specify `DummyPredictionService`
+      - For using the built-in neural network classifier, specify `EmbeddedPredictionService`
-      - For DataRobot V1 predictions, use `DataRobotV1APIPredictionService`
+      - For DataRobot Prediction API v1.0, specify `DataRobotV1APIPredictionService`
-    * For using DataRobot V1 predictions, customize the following environment variables:
+    * For using DataRobot Prediction API v1.0, you need a DataRobot account.
+Customize the following environment variables as well:
       - `DATAROBOT_SERVER`
       - `DATAROBOT_SERVER_KEY`
       - `DATAROBOT_DEPLOYMENT_ID`